Artform/Specialisms: Jewellery and Collage

 What are the things that have inspired, and continue to inspire, your work?

 Hunting for unexpected treasure inspires my work and is my starting point.
 The ephemera pertains to people from our cities history, which you also get a sense of by wandering around our urban environment, layers of history, people and businesses that have gone before us, architectural and industrial details, and graffiti.
-The ephemera have become separated from their original meanings so it’s nice to dream up new ideas as new pieces are coming together, and how they may now relate to their new owners.
+The ephemera have become separated from their original meanings new imagined stories are created for these finds, as new pieces are coming together, and how they may now relate to their new owners.

 When you are not producing new work, what do you like to spend your time doing and why?

-My time off is strictly for relaxation and quality time with loved ones!
+My precious time off is for relaxation and quality time with loved ones!
 With the occasional (actually quite frequent!) vintage trip, or a visit to an exhibition.
-Since moving to Manchester in 2012 it has been nice to spend a day here and there exploring the City and surrounding places of interest.
+Since moving to Manchester in 2012 it has been nice to spend time exploring the City and beyond.

 If you were asked to describe the experience of visiting Manchester Craft and Design Centre to someone who has yet to come along, what would you tell them?

-A unique and intriguing opportunity to see makers making, and discuss their inspirations.
+A unique and intriguing opportunity to see makers making, to learn about their work, and discuss special commissions.